dewanshpatle/Geofencing-Real-time-Alert-System/README.md

   - `parask@mapup.ai`

 ### 2. Docker Hub
-- Build and push Docker images
+- Build and push your backend Docker image

 ### 3. Deployment

+**Backend**: Deploy your containerized backend to any platform that supports Docker

-- Deploy your application to a cloud platform:
+**Frontend**: Deploy your React application to:
-  - Or deploy full stack together on platforms like Railway or Render
+- Vercel
+- Netlify
+- Cloudflare Pages

 ### 4. Documentation

 Include a `SETUP.md` file with:
 - Prerequisites and dependencies
 - Local setup instructions